 The giant key in the picture below is also a symbol for this, and is something that I noticed has a very strong symbolic meaning for all of the refugees.
-I was told that every family here in the camp had hold on to their original keys from their homes they were driven away from, as a symbol of returning back one day.
+I was told that every family here in the camp had hold on to their original keys from their homes that they were driven away from, as a symbol of returning back one day.

 Before I entered the camp I was not sure what to expect.
 The image I had in my head didn’t quite add up with the reality I later came to see.
 I expected to enter a large, overcrowded, stressed area full of hopelessness.
-My thought of the camp being overcrowded showed to be true indeed, but instead of sorrow and hopelessness I saw a little ‘city’ filled with hope, patience, and bravery.
+My thought of the camp being overcrowded was to be true indeed, but instead of sorrow and hopelessness, I saw a little ‘city’ filled with hope, patience, and bravery.

 They boys head on and we walk up to the roof of a building where we have a full overiew of the camp.
 We see the group of boys from a distance and they’re headed to the separation wall to throw stones at the watch towers where the soldiers are controlling.
 This is something that takes place daily we are told – that they boys would gather in a group and march to the wall to “fight the occupation”.

 While standing on the roof of the building we suddenly hear shots being fired from a distance.
 We quickly run down to the street again and saw one of the boys walking towards us with something in his hand.
-He comes closer and I notice what’s in his hand – it’s a rubber coated bullet that the soldiers had shot at them.
-Many Palestinians I’ve spoken to in the West Bank don’t like the term “rubber bullet”, as many call it, as they feel it’s a euphemism, and instead prefer calling them “iron bullets”, refering to the piece of metal inside of the bullet.
+He comes closer and I notice what’s in his hand – a rubber-coated bullet that the soldiers had shot at them.
+Many Palestinians I’ve spoken to in the West Bank don’t like the term “rubber bullet”, as many call it, as they feel it’s a euphemism, and instead prefer calling them “iron bullets”, referring to the piece of metal inside of the bullet.

-The boy was holding the bullet as though it was a souvenir, a prize that he had won for defying the soldiers at the wall.
+The boy was holding the bullet as though it was a souvenir, a prize he had won for defying the soldiers at the wall.
 He seemed a bit shocked but still had a very clear look filled with pride and satisfaction.

 We start heading down to the wall and the watch tower where the group of boys are still continuing throwing stones.
 We walk pass a graveyard placed right next to the wall and see a funeral is taking place.
-Suddenly I feel a bad sting in my eyes and I’m forced to hold back.
+Suddenly, I feel a bad sting in my eyes and I’m forced to hold back.
 It gets worse and then it hits me that it’s from tear gas being thrown towards us.